BKS (band)

 BKS was a Canadian techno group created by radio DJ Chris Sheppard, with Hennie Bekker and Greg Kavanagh (BKS = Bekker, Kavanagh, Sheppard).
 They were best known for collaborating with hockey personality Don Cherry to create the song "Rock Em Sock Em Techno".

 History

-BKS worked with Don Cherry on the song "Rock Em Sock Em Techno".
+BKS recorded three albums of contemporary techno.
+Their debut album, For Those About to Rave...
+We Salute You, was released in 1992.
+The album sold 9,000 copies by January 1993.
+In 1993, BKS worked with Don Cherry on the song "Rock Em Sock Em Techno".
 The resulting video was named by MuchMusic as the worst video of 1993; however, the video sold in excess of 550,000 copies.

-BKS recorded three albums of contemporary techno.
-In 1993, the group released the single "Dreamcatcher", which was a hit on the Canadian Dance chart.
+Also in 1993, the group released the single "Dreamcatcher", which was a hit on the Canadian Dance chart.
 The song's music video was nominated for a MuchMusic Video Award for "Best Dance Music Video".
 The group's other hits included "Take Control" and "The Square Dance Song" (a collaboration with Ashley MacIsaac).
 Their singles "I'm in Love with You" and "Living in Ecstasy", were both club and radio mix show hits.
 Their single "Astroplane" won a Juno Award in 1996.
 BKS songs were included on DJ and MuchMusic promoted CD compilations, including Pirate Radio Volume 5.